 They come in various sizes and colours.
 The deep-hued, oblong, purple ones are the most common.
-They have a bitter taste unless they are salted for 30 minutes before cooking to allow the bitter juices to seep out.
+This is the European variety which is good for baking with its skin on.
+They can have a bitter taste unless they are salted for 30 minutes before cooking to allow the bitter juices to seep out.
 Other varieties do not need this treatment.

 White oval eggplants are believed to be the originals of the species, hence the name eggplant, although they look rather like ostrich eggs.